omicsEye/omePath/README.md

 * [Setp 1](https://github.com/omicsEye/deepath/wiki): install deepath and its depedencies
 * [Setp 2](https://github.com/omicsEye/deepath/wiki): download refrence mapping databases

-What are the steups unique to your OS?
-What did you need to skip in your installation steps?
-Did you need any package that is not listed in the requirements?

 ### Input files format ###